Sitecore/xmcloud-starter-dotnet/README.md

 ### Running the ASP.NET Core Starter Kit
 > [!NOTE]
 > Temporary steps to get the ASP.NET Core Starter Kit up and running.
 This will be removed when the documentation Getting Started Guide is updated to include the ASP.NET Core Starter Kit steps.
-> This is also current using the "old" connection method and needs to be updated to use the newer "ContextID" approach when supported.

 1. Create a repository from this template.
 2. Log into the [Sitecore Deploy Portal](https://deploy.sitecorecloud.io/)